berkeley-scf/berkeley-scf.github.io/servers/cluster/gpus.md

 ## High-performance GPUs

-Additional GPUs have been obtained by several faculty research groups.
+Many additional GPUs have been obtained by several faculty research groups.
 Many of these GPUs have high performance (either in terms of speed or GPU memory).